akshaj99/COSC310A2/README.md

 # How to compile and run
 This was created and test on IntelliJ IDEA CE

-At this stage, the conversation focuses on only 6 topics of hobbits:
+At this stage, the conversation focuses on only 6 topics of hobbies:

 -Reading